sedol1339/files/abstracts.md

 Yun, C., Sra, S., & Jadbabaie, A. (2018).
 Small nonlinearities in activation functions create bad local minima in neural networks. arXiv, 1802.03487.
 Retrieved from https://arxiv.org/abs/1802.03487v4

+    - We prove that for ReLU DNNs and almost all practical datasets (specifically, if linear models cannot perfectly fit the data) there exist infinitely many local minima that are not global
+    - We summarize what is known so far, and in our paper we make the least restrictive assumptions
+    - We also tackle more general nonlinear activation functions
+    - We present some other theoretical results

 Yun, C., Sra, S., & Jadbabaie, A. (2018).
 Efficiently testing local optimality and escaping saddles for ReLU networks. arXiv, 1809.10858.
 Retrieved from https://arxiv.org/abs/1809.10858v2

+    - We provide a theoretical algorithm for checking local optimality and escaping saddles at nondifferentiable points of empirical risks of two-layer ReLU networks
+    - Such nondifferentiable points lie in a set of measure zero, so one may be tempted to overlook them as "non-generic", however, when studying critical points we cannot do so, as they are precisely such "non-generic" points

 Zaeemzadeh, A., Rahnavard, N., & Shah, M. (2018).
 Norm-Preservation: Why Residual Networks Can Become Extremely Deep? arXiv, 1805.07477.
 Retrieved from https://arxiv.org/abs/1805.07477v5

+    - We prove that the skip connections facilitate preserving the norm of the gradient, and lead to stable backprop
+    - As more residual blocks are stacked, the norm-preservation of the network is enhanced
+    - We validate this experimentally
+    - We propose Procrustes ResNets: an method to regularize the singular values of the convolution operator and making the ResNet’s transition layers extra norm-preserving
+    - This can be used as a guide for training deeper networks and can also inspire new deeper architectures

 Zhang, L., & Schaeffer, H. (2018).
 Forward Stability of ResNet and Its Variants. arXiv, 1811.09885.
 Retrieved from https://arxiv.org/abs/1811.09885v1

 Zhang, J., Liu, T., & Tao, D. (2018).
 An Information-Theoretic View for Deep Learning. arXiv, 1804.09060.
 Retrieved from https://arxiv.org/abs/1804.09060v8

+    - Question: does it always hold that a deeper network leads to better performance?
+    - We derive an upper bound on the expected generalization error depending on depth
+    - This shows that as depth increases, the expected generalization error will decrease exponentially
+    - Some more results

 Zhang, C., Öztireli, C., Mandt, S., & Salvi, G. (2018).
 Active Mini-Batch Sampling using Repulsive Point Processes. arXiv, 1804.02772.
 Retrieved from https://arxiv.org/abs/1804.02772v2

 ## 2019

 Allen-Zhu, Z., & Li, Y. (2019).
 What Can ResNet Learn Efficiently, Going Beyond Kernels? arXiv, 1905.10337.
 Retrieved from https://arxiv.org/abs/1905.10337v3

+    - We prove there are functions that with the same number of training examples, the test error obtained by NNs can be much smaller than any kernel method, including neural tangent kernels (NTK)
+    - The main intuition is that DNNs can implicitly perform hierarchical learning reducing the sample complexity
+    -

+Allen-Zhu, Z., & Li, Y. (2019).
+Can SGD Learn Recurrent Neural Networks with Provable Generalization? arXiv, 1902.01028.
+Retrieved from https://arxiv.org/abs/1902.01028v2

+    - We discuss optimization and generalization capabilities of RNN
+    - We show that RNN with SGD can learn some notable concept class efficiently, meaning that both time and sample complexity scale polynomially in the input length

 Arjovsky, M., Bottou, L., Gulrajani, I., & Lopez-Paz, D. (2019).
 Invariant Risk Minimization. arXiv, 1907.02893.
 Retrieved from https://arxiv.org/abs/1907.02893v3